couchbase/couchbase-jvm-clients/README.md

 # Couchbase JVM Clients

-This repository contains the third generation of the Couchbase SDKs on the JVM ("3.0").
+This repository contains the third generation of the Couchbase SDKs on the JVM ("SDK 3").

 ## Overview

 This repository contains the following projects:

- - `core-io`: the core library for all language bindings
+ - `core-io`: the foundational library for all language bindings
  - `java-client`: the Java language binding
  - `scala-client`: the Scala language binding

-You'll also find utility libraries and integration components at the toplevel (i.e for tracing).
+ - `tracing-opentracing`: experimental module to integrate with [OpenTracing](https://opentracing.io/)
+ - `tracing-opentelemetry`: experimental module to integrate with [OpenTelemetry](https://opentelemetry.io/)

+Other toplevel modules might be present which contain examples, experimental code or internal tooling and test infrastructure.

 Documentation is now available for [Java](https://docs.couchbase.com/java-sdk/3.0/hello-world/start-using-sdk.html) and [Scala](https://docs.couchbase.com/scala-sdk/1.0/start-using-sdk.html)

 ## Usage

-Stable releases are pushed to maven central.
+Stable releases are published on [maven central](https://search.maven.org/search?q=com.couchbase.client).

 For Java: